 Notes

-*Coconut oil makes chocolate runnier and easier to work with.
-However, this ingredient may be omitted.
+*Coconut oil makes chocolate runnier and easier to work with, but is optional.

 **If you don't have a microwave or don't want to microwave the dates, then place them in a bowl and boil a pot of water.
 Pour the boiling water over the dates, covering them completely, and let them sit for 5 minutes to soften.
 Drain the water and use.